SoftUni-Internal/interactive-content/EN/04-Debugging-Techniques/01-Debugging-Techniques.md

 # Debugging vs. Testing

-- Testing
-    - Is about initial detection of errors
-- Debugging
+- Testing means that programmers must test the execution flow of the program, then detect if an initial error occurs.

-    - Means of diagnosing and correcting the root causes of errors that have already been detected
+- Debugging is the process of diagnosing and correcting the root causes of errors that have already been detected.

 [/slide]